dev-plusplus/coding-docs/reactjs-conventions/no-styling-props.md

 ### Exceptions:

 * Layout Components: Components that are in charge of "where" does an element gets render instead of a Presentation Component, that is in charge on "how" an element looks and feel
+* Layout properties: Properties related to positioning and sizing